hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

     dx = -dx;
 }
 ```
 Saving leads again to the information that Hot Code Replace is not possible when adding methods.
-This time, we click "Restart".
+This time, we click "Restart", which terminates our running application and starts a new one with the new codebase afterwards.
 The ball bounces from the right side, but not from the others.

 14. We add the remaining checks:
 ```java